kylemocode/live-countdown-picker/README.md

 Although this is a small project, I still presuppose that it will need to scale in the future, so I manage the code base as maintainable and scalable as I can.
 For example, I utilize theme provider in styled-components (now only support media query, maybe it can support font color and some design guideline in the future)

 ### Use RTK To Avoid Complex Redux Boilerplate
-This project use [Redux-Toolkit](https://github.com/reduxjs/redux-toolkit) to structure redux data architecture, making the code base more readable and maintainable.
+This project use [Redux-Toolkit](https://github.com/reduxjs/redux-toolkit) to structure redux data architecture, not only does it avoid writing lots of redux boilerplate code, it also allow us to safely 'mutate' the state directly (still implement immutable object behind the scene), making the code base more readable and maintainable.

 ### Responsive Web Design (RWD)
 Currently, the project only support Desktop version and Tablet version (768px as break point), but I will easily expand the styles of different device sizes in the future.